-Our new online training course is now available to book for you and your teams.
-‘Good Conversations Supporting Covid Recovery’ is a 2 hour online session designed to support frontline workers and volunteers who are in direct contact with the public.
+Our online training course is available to book for you and your teams.
+‘Good Conversations for MECC’ is a 2-hour online session designed to support frontline workers and volunteers who are in direct contact with the public.
 Working within the Make Every Contact Count (MECC) approach, it builds confidence, knowledge and skills required for good conversations in these very challenging times when so much of our work is impacted by COVID-19.

 Courses are popular and fill up quickly – sign up now and book a course.

 Alternatively, to arrange for bespoke sessions for your team, please get in touch at firstname.lastname@example.org.